TartanMalcolm/Dreamcatching/Card Game/TracerBullet10/Sessions/02/Bots/plannerBot/plannerBot.md

 Use the provided data sources and example JSON data to generate your plans, but always provide the plan in JSON format and do not attempt to compute the final answer.

+YOU MUST be SPECIFIC and COMPLETE in your ACTIONS.
+For both the <Action to be taken> AND the <Expected output of the step>, reword each one twice.